 There are two types of gloves you should take on your Kilimanjaro trek – inner and outer gloves.

 Like base layer clothing, inner gloves provide the next-to-skin insulation that is critical when trekking in cold temperatures (and it will get really cold on the upper reaches of Mount Kilimanjaro).
-See our guide on Kilimanjaro temperatures and weather.
+See my guide on Kilimanjaro temperatures and weather.

 Outer gloves are thicker, waterproof and provide the shell protection needed to prevent freezing hands.